 How much is the course/syllabus license?

-The introductory price (up to December 2019) for the initial licensee course covers the junior levels and costs £250 with your first 12 months licence FREE; this covers the one-day course, handbook, music, optional marketing materials for your new Groove Child classes, personal login to the website members area and access to syllabus videos.
-On the day teachers will set up direct debit payments with us to cover their future annual license renewal (£95 per annum, due a year after your course date).
-From January 2020 the course booking fee will be £345, to include the first year’s annual licence.
+The initial Licensee Course covers the three junior levels for age 3-9yrs and costs £250; this covers the one-day course, your handbook, music, certificate, optional marketing materials for your new Groove Child® classes, personal login to the website members area and access to syllabus videos.
+At the end of the course day teachers will need to set up a standing order with us to cover their future annual license renewal (£95 per annum, due a year after your course date).

 What is your REFUND policy?